3 Week Theater Intensive for Elementary

 Updates

-The Cedar Classroom will release an issue of the Comets Gazette each week of the Theater Intensive, with updates from the students in each scene.
-Photos and short video clips will also be posted each week for a sneak peek into how the production is progressing.
+The Cedar Classroom released an issue of the Comets Gazette each week of the Theater Intensive, with updates from the students in each scene.
+See the next section for updates from the faculty and photos and video from the performances!

 Comets Gazette: Theater Week One